 Dear Amped blog readers, welcome!
 This week’s tip is dedicated to a rather hidden feature of Amped Authenticate: the possibility to use TSV (Tab-Separated Values) as the output format for the Smart Report and Batch Processing tools, instead of the classical HTML format.
 All those thinking “why should we even care?!”, raise your hands!
 I see many of you!
-Keep reading to find out why this feature could be way more important than you think.
+Keep reading to learn how to generate computer-processable results.
+Find out why this feature could be way more important than you think.

-It’s no secret, digital forensics is constantly gaining weight in investigations, and image forensics is no exception: more and more often, you have to deal with pictures as part of your investigative work.
-Sometimes it’s just a few of them, so you can dedicate some time to each one, and that’s the ideal situation if you have Amped Authenticate in your hands.
-Authenticate will expose a lot of information that’s stored in your file metadata and coding properties, it will generate plots and maps, all of this to help you unveil the processing history of the image and localizing manipulations.
+It’s no secret, digital forensics is constantly gaining weight in investigations.
+Image forensics is no exception.
+More and more often, you have to deal with pictures as part of your investigative work.
+Sometimes it’s just a few of them, so you can dedicate some time to each one.
+That’s the ideal situation if you have Amped Authenticate in your hands.
+Authenticate will expose a lot of information that’s stored in your file metadata and coding properties.
+It will generate plots and maps, all of this to help you unveil the processing history of the image and localizing manipulations.

 There are cases, however, where you may need to analyze hundreds or even thousands of images for a single case.
 I’m sure you agree, it’s a bit messy to do that one-by-one.
 That’s why when developing Authenticate we invested in the Batch Processing tool, which allows you to run a selection of filters on many images, and in the Smart Report tool, which automatically triages images based on their metadata, and focuses the analysis on suspicious cases.